ledat1205/road-to-msc/datlt/GCP/Preparing for your Professional Data Engineer Journey.md

 		- stream data
 		- federated data source

+Noted:
-Noted: transferring data from on-premises location use gsutill
+- transferring data from on-premises location use gsutill
+- from another cloud provider iuse Storage Transfer Service
+- otherwise, evaluate both tools with respect to your spec